apache/spark/docs/apache-airflow/howto/set-up-database.rst

 .. code-block:: sql

-   CREATE DATABASE airflow_db CHARACTER SET utf8 COLLATE utf8_general_ci;
+   CREATE DATABASE airflow_db CHARACTER SET utf8 COLLATE utf8mb4_unicode_ci;
    CREATE USER 'airflow_user' IDENTIFIED BY 'airflow_pass';
    GRANT ALL PRIVILEGES ON airflow_db.* TO 'airflow_user';

 .. note::

-   The database must use a UTF-8 character set
+   The database must use a UTF-8 character set.
+A small caveat that you must be aware of is that utf8 in newer versions of MySQL is really utf8mb4 which causes Airflow indexes to grow too large (see https://github.com/apache/airflow/pull/17603#issuecomment-901121618).
+Therefore as of Airflow 2.2 all MySQL databases have ``sql_engine_collation_for_ids`` set automatically to ``utf8mb3_general_ci`` (unless you override it).
+This might lead to a mixture of collation ids for id fields in Airflow Database, but it has no negative consequences since all relevant IDs in Airflow use
+   ASCII characters only.

 We rely on more strict ANSI SQL settings for MySQL in order to have sane defaults.
 Make sure to have specified ``explicit_defaults_for_timestamp=1`` option under ``[mysqld]`` section